ethz-asl/grid_map_geo/README.md

 make docker_build
 ```

-After create image, copy and paste the following command to terminal to run image;
+After the image is created, copy and paste the following command to the terminal to run the image:

 ```bash
 ## Assuimg you are in the correct project directory